 We finally reached the camp called Hornbill Point although there was no hornbill to be seen there.
 There is a small shed where forest guards, workers and tourists can halt and can apparently see birds and hoolock gibbons when weather is not playing spoilsport.
 The trail also goes up further and as we were informed, we could have got some more exciting views.
 But those interiors were mostly closed for some tiger survey (Yes… it’s a Tiger Project too).We came back after having our packed food at the Hornbill Point and it was the proverbial “blue hour” by the time we reached back the river bed.
 That is exactly when we got some of the less embarrassing photographs.

 By that we were out of money and there was no way of withdrawing cash either.
 So we had a limited meal and hoped the eventual bill not to go beyond our estimations (eventually we just managed with some kindly discount by Mr. Chhetri).

 Day 3: White Sorghum

 As the previous day’s trip was not too satisfactory, we decided to visit the nearby Chakma village (correct me if I’m wrong) before leaving.
-We only had a couple of hours but as always, the weather looked perfectly fine that day unlike the previous day.
+We only had a couple of hours but as always, the weather looked perfectly fine that day unlike the previous day as I was not in a position to take advantage of it.
 The white sorghum fields were an interesting sight at least for me having never seen one before.